 Fort Electronic Products

-At this point, there is no indication of whether any of their products ever sold.
+At this point, there is no indication of whether any of their keyboards ever sold.

 Fero-Snap™ is a type of “ferrite key switch”, with a single moving part that “opens and closes a magnetic path, generating code at the key by transformer action.”
 It would seem to be some variant of ferrite core switch.
-A tiny photograph is included in each advertisement, but no implementation details are given or depicted.
-Although listed as a registered trademark, there is at present no record of such a trademark.
+Details of these switches can be found in US patent 3765014 “Keyboard”, filed in October 1970.
+They are coding switches, with separate transformer windings for each output bit, just as with early Licon Series 550 keyboards.

 FS-300 is a keyboard model or series, based on Fero-Snap switches.
 It was advertised as having only 50 milliamps of power consumption at 5 V for an 88-key keyboard.
 The complete keyboard is shown in the advertisements, but the illustrations are too small to be able to make out any useful details.